MakeSchool-Tutorials/Makestagram-Swift-V3/P26-Collection-Views/content.md

 Here, we add the logic to display a `UIAlertController` with the option to log out for the current user.

-Last we'll need to implement the `FIRAuth` functionality for logging out.
+Last we'll need to implement the `Auth` functionality for logging out.
 We'll need to implement functionality from FirebaseAuth to do that.

 > [action]
 Add the following under your import statements: